Onetism/AutoDeconJ/README.md

-Note that the resulting JAR file has a name that is different from the default name that Maven would assign to it: In order to properly be recognized as an ImageJ plugin JAR, it is named `MultiGPU_DeconJ_ImageJ_Plugin-jar-with-dependencies.jar`.
+Note that the resulting JAR file has a name that is different from the default name that Maven would assign to it: In order to properly be recognized as an ImageJ plugin JAR, it is named `AutoDeconJ_Plugin-jar-with-dependencies.jar`.
-Copy the resulting `/target/MultiGPU_DeconJ_ImageJ_Plugin-jar-with-dependencies.jar` file into the `Fiji.app/plugins` directory of your Fiji/ImageJ installation.
-Of course, `MultiGPU_DeconJ_ImageJ_Plugin-jar-with-dependencies.jar` is also a execution file, you can execute directly.
+Copy the resulting `/target/AutoDeconJ_Plugin-jar-with-dependencies.jar` file into the `Fiji.app/plugins` directory of your Fiji/ImageJ installation.
+Of course, `AutoDeconJ_Plugin-jar-with-dependencies.jar` is also a execution file, you can execute directly.

 ## Test
-There are two test images in `/test/resources`, corresponding to the default parameters in the program, the difference between the two images is the axial distance, the number in front of the image name indicates indicates the maximum distance in positive and negative axes, for example, `26_zc1075a-Gal4` means that you need change the zmax to 26.0 and the zmin to -26.0.
-The small one can run on a single 12G GPU, while the large one require 4 GPUs.
+There is a test images in `/test/resources`, corresponding to the default parameters in the program: objective magnification 40, NA 0.8, microlens pitch size 150 um, microlens focal length 3000um, wavelength 520um, n 1.0, OSR 3, Nnum 15, z-spacing 2um, z-max 0um, and z-min -26um.

 ## Adding the dependencies